 The ascendancy of a female dominated sport provided an opening for Canadian entrepreneur Chip Wilson, who opened the first Lululemon store in Vancouver in 1998.
 Wilson’s timing was impeccable, as the “athleisure” trend was about to kick into high gear.
 Yoginis eagerly wore trendy Lululemon Groove pants and tops to yoga class, or while shopping or even out to dinner.
 Lululemon fans helped drive sales to $1,675 per square foot, placing the popular retailer in fourth place behind Apple, Tiffany’s and Michael Kors.

 When Lululemon Athletica made its stock market debut on July 27, 2007, its shares rose 56% to $28 on the first day of trading, giving the company a market value of nearly $2 billion.
-With 363 stores today, Lululemon shares now trade around $64 and the company’s market cap approaches $9 billion.
+With 421 stores today, Lululemon just reported a 13% year-over-year revenue growth, well on its way to a $2.5 billion fiscal year.